quadshot/opentickets-community/readme.txt

 These instructions are pretty universal, standard methods employed when you install any plugin.
 If you have ever installed one for your WordPress installation, you can probably skip this part.

 The below instructions assume that you have:
-1. Downloaded the OpenTickets software from WordPress.org
+1. Downloaded the OpenTickets software from WordPress.org.
-2. Have already installed WooCommerce, and set it up to your liking
+2. Have already installed WooCommerce, and set it up to your liking.
-3. Possess a basic understanding of WooCommerce concepts, as well as how to create products
+3. Possess a basic understanding of WooCommerce concepts, as well as how to create products.
-4. Have either some basic knowledge of the WordPress admin screen or some basic ftp and ssh knowledge,
+4. Have either some basic knowledge of the WordPress admin screen or some basic ftp and ssh knowledge.
 5. The ability to follow an outlined list of instructions. ;-)

 Via the WordPress Admin: